stefancon/PyFolderCompare/README.md

 # PyFolderCompare
-Quick and dirty folder comparison tool for finding either duplicate or missing files (and optionally copy search hits to another destination)
+Quick and dirty folder comparison tool for finding either duplicate or missing files (and optionally copy search hits to another destination).
+Currently comparison only based on filenames.

 ## Example:
 ```